hgosansn/jsonresume-theme-tone/README.md

 ### Notes

 * It's recommended to declare the `meta.language` property in your JSON Resume for accessibility.
-This is the [BCP47 tag](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang#language_tag_syntax) for the language your your résumé is written in.
+This is the [BCP47 tag](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang#language_tag_syntax) for the language your resume is written in.
 For example, `en` for English.